 The Season of Advent – A Time of Getting Ready

 The word “Advent” comes from the Latin word for “arrival” or “coming.”
 It is a period of preparation for the birth of Jesus.
-Advent begins four Sundays before Christmas and is the start of the Christmas season, which lasts through the Feast of the Baptism of Our Lord.
-This year, the Christmas season extends from Sunday, November 27, 2016 through Sunday, January 8, 2017.
+Advent begins four Sundays before Christmas and is the start of the Christmas season, which lasts through the Feast of the Epiphany of Our Lord.
 The First Sunday of Advent also marks the beginning of the church year and the beginning of a new cycle of scripture readings for the worship service.

 Advent is a time of joyful anticipation as well as a season of preparation for the great Christmas feast.
 The liturgical color of the season is purple, a sign of penance, which is also used during Lent.
 There are several spiritual tools that you can use to help you observe this special season.